-Students can seek assistance with dispite resolution, either in relation to discrimination or academic matters.
-Assistance can be sought from various areas in the University including: Equity & Diversity Unit: Student Guild Advocacy Service; Student Counselling; Course Coordinators; Senior Academic Staff; Heads of School.
+Students can seek assistance with dispute resolution, either in relation to discrimination or academic matters.
+Assistance can be sought from various areas in the University including: Equity & Diversity Unit; Student Guild Advocacy Service; Student Counselling; Program Co-ordinators; senior academic staff; Heads of School.